Spacemance · direct from the author, Sera Voss

 The Found Family You Didn't Know You Needed

-The crew of the Meridian didn't choose each other.
-By the end, you won't be able to imagine them any other way.
+The crew of the Meridian didn't choose each other, and by the end you won't be able to imagine them any other way.
 Human characters only.

 No one asked if they wanted to be a family.